- Home

 Common reactions

-While these feelings are a natural reaction to loss of fertility, see below for some ways to manage these feelings before they overwhelm you.
+While these feelings are a natural reaction to loss of fertility, see below for ways to manage these feelings before they overwhelm you.
 It may also help to consider other ways of becoming a parent, or you may decide to stop trying to have a child.

 Learn more about the impact on your relationship with a partner and your sexuality.